neatudarius/beman/docs/BEMAN_STANDARD.md

 # beman.sender_receiver: Scalable Asychronous Program Building Blocks
 ```

-**[README.PURPOSE]** REQUIREMENT: Following the title, the `README.md` must contain a one- or two-paragraph summary describing the library's purpose.
+**[README.PURPOSE]** REQUIREMENT: Following the title, the `README.md` must contain a one or two-paragraph summary describing the library's purpose.

 **[README.IMPLEMENTS]** REQUIREMENT: Following the purpose and a newline, the `README.md` must indicate which papers the repository implements.
 Use the following style: